CSFC 2025 Priority Bill List

 Summary:

-The bill clarifies that a special district may cancel an election in a director district if the only matter to be decided at the election is who will be director of the director district, there are not more candidates than positions for director, and the only individuals who may vote are the eligible electors within the director's district.
+The act clarifies that a special district may cancel an election in a director district if the only matter to be decided at the election is who will be director of the director district, there are not more candidates than positions for director, and the only individuals who may vote are the eligible electors within the director's district.

 Status: 2/20/2025 Introduced In Senate - Assigned to State, Veterans, & Military Affairs